 - Creating a personal action plan for a clinical trials career

 ACC members meeting the following qualifications are invited to apply for the session Clinical Trials Research: Upping Your Game.
 Applications are due July 16, 2021.

 - Cardiologists who have completed CV specialty training by 2021 or PhD educated researchers who have completed post doctoral training by 2021

 - Current ACC member

-- Applicants must be available to attend all three in-person sessions.
-The sessions will be in held in Washington, DC and are scheduled for:
+- Applicants must be available to attend all three sessions.
+The sessions will be available virtually or in -person (Washington, DC) and are scheduled for:

 Applicants will be selected based on:

 - Personal statement describing appropriate and realistic clinical trials research goals given current career stage, and clear appreciation of how the program can help him/her advance these goals